 Restricting apps from accessing the Internet

-Some apps have the option to make changes to its downloads or updates.
-It allows auto updating option or downloading data via Wi-Fi or data.
-So to save data usage simply restrict them from downloading via the data network.
-Go to settings of the app and select download only via Wi-Fi and you will be good to go.
-For example google play store usually starts auto updating apps via any network.
-To allow it to auto update only when connected to Wi-Fi, simply go to play store Settings –> Auto-update apps –> Auto update only over Wi-Fi.
-There you go now it will only update apps when connected to Wi-Fi.
+Some apps can make changes to their downloads or updates.
+It allows auto-update options for downloading data via Wi-Fi or data.
+To save data usage, simply restrict it from downloading via the data network.
+Go to the settings of the app and select download only via Wi-Fi and you will be good to go.
+For example, the Google Play Store usually starts auto updating apps via any network.
+To allow it to auto-update only when connected to Wi-Fi, simply go to the Play Store Settings –> Auto-update apps –> Auto update only over Wi-Fi.
+There you go now, it will only update apps when connected to Wi-Fi.

 What to do when nothing works?

-Under normal circumstances, the above mentioned tricks will definitely work but there are situations where we have very limited mobile data package available and we want to use it wisely and intelligently.
-In that case, I usually turn off the data usage, implement all the above tricks and turn on data only when I want to access the Internet.
+Under normal circumstances, the above mentioned tricks will definitely work, but there are situations where we have very limited mobile data packages available and want to use them wisely and intelligently.
+In that case, I usually turn off the data usage, implement all the above tricks, and turn on data only when I want to access the Internet.

-Sometimes, Android will still use mobile data even if we turn off the data usage setting.
-In that case, I change the Internet APN name of my mobile carrier data settings.
-This will make sure no Internet is being used until we change the APN to its original setting.
+Sometimes, Android will still use mobile data, even if we turn off the data usage setting.
+In that case, I will change the Internet APN name of my mobile carrier data settings.
+This will ensure no internet is being used until we change the APN to its original settings.

 If you have more tricks under your belt, please share them with us in the comment below.